A Timecop's Chase Around the Table

-In 2020 Erlebach and Spooner connected the two discussed graph-theoretical topics of great interest by introducing a cops and robber game for \emph{edge periodic graphs}.
-These are TVGs featuring periodicity of edges as discussed above.
-They gave an algorithm which determines if the given edge periodic graph is $k$-cop-winning, which runs in time $\mathcal{O}(\LCM \cdot k\cdot |G|^{k+2})$, where $\LCM$ is the least common multiple of all length of binary strings describing $\rho(e, t)$ and $G$ is the underlying graph.
-As $\LCM$ can be exponentially in the input size, they proposed the question of whether this problem is \NP-hard.
-This question was answered positively for a one-cop version, also in 2020, by Morawietz, Rehs, and Weller~\cite{DBLP:conf/mfcs/MorawietzRW20} for TVGs of which the underlying graph has a constant size vertex cover or where two edges have to be removed to obtain a cycle.
-Moreover, they showed that the problem is~\W1-hard when parameterized by the size of the underlying graph $G$ even in these restricted cases, that is, they showed that there is presumably no algorithm solving the problem in time~$f(|G|)\cdot n^{\Oh(1)}$ for any computable function~$f$.
-In other words, the exponential growth of every algorithm solving the problem has to depend on the length of binary strings describing $\rho(e, t)$.
-In this work, we show, that the \NP-hardness holds for even simpler classes of edge periodic graphs, namely for directed and undirected cycles.
-Moreover, we show that the~\W1-hardness when parameterized by $|G|$ even holds in these restricted instances.
+\paragraph{Our contribution.} In this work, we show, that the \NP-hardness holds for even simpler classes of edge periodic graphs, namely for directed and undirected cycles.
+Moreover, we show that the~\W1-hardness when parameterized by $|G|$ even holds for these restricted instances (Section~\ref{sec:hardness}).
 The quite restricted class of undirected cycles was also studied in~\cite{erlebach2020game} where an upper bound on the length of the cycle with respect to the \LCM was given for which each edge periodic cycle is robber winning.